 Dennis Hogan’s research involves the interrelationships of the family lives of individual persons and the influence of social environments (family and community origins, educational opportunities, employment opportunities, cultural definitions of expected roles).
 His approach is broadly comparative, including studies of race, ethnic and immigrant groups and majority populations in the United States over the 20th century, Italian social history, contemporary Ethiopia and Palestine.

-The focus of David Jacobson’s research has been on the relationship of modern Hebrew literature to the Jewish tradition.
-His more recent research has focused on the relationship of contemporary Israeli poetry to the Jewish tradition.
+Much of David Jacobson’s research has focused on the relationship of contemporary Israeli poetry to the Jewish tradition.
 He has also written on the portrayal of the Arab-Israeli conflict in contemporary Israeli fiction and on responses to the Arab-Israeli conflict in early Passover haggadot of the kibbutz movement.
+He is currently researching the role of ancient rabbinic texts as sources for the construction of new visions of Israeli identity.
+At Brown, he has taught courses on the Bible as literature, Holocaust literature, ancient and modern religious poetry, Israeli literature, and comparative courses on the literature and national narratives of Israelis and Palestinians.

 Professor Emerita, Joukowsky Institute for Archaeology and the Ancient World, Director, Petra, Jordan Great Temple excavations